 The :more programme also prepares students for the IB Programme's CAS element - students who want to get the IB Diploma must prove that they are active, that they help people in need and are capable of creative thinking and work.
 Through a special Pre-CAS programme, students in Years 1-4 develop habits that are required in the IB Programme.

-Students are also encouraged to take their own responsibility and help to improve school life.
-Students leadership and Mentoring programme are good examples of students involvement in running school.
+Students are also encouraged to take on responsibilities and help to improve school life.
+The Students' Leadership and Mentoring programmes are good examples of students' involvement in running the school.

 Student Leadership